 28 feet and a depth of only 9 feet.
 The gross tonnage is 164.
 There is ample beam and the construction of the ship is such that sturdy, deep seatings for the engine are possible.
 The engine is a slow-running one, and this is admissible in a ship of this type, in which light weight would be a definite disadvantage.
 The main generator unit is in a special room separated at either end by staggered watertight, bulkheads from the propelling motors.
 The generating part of the equipment is thus absolutely self-contained; here too are circulating pumps, bilge pumps, oil fuel transfer pumps and the main switchboard.
 The vessel attains a speed of

 Although piracy has been stamped out in Western waters, the coastal waters and rivers of China are infested with pirates who are not deterred by the elaborate precautions which are nowadays made against attack.
-This article is by Frank Bowen and it is concluded in part 53.
-It complements the article on Gunboat Patrols in China in part 35.
+This article is concluded in part 53.
+It complements the article on Gunboat Patrols in China.

 Captain William Bligh